volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ====================================================================================================
 Some words on software architecture @13/07/2020

-see also `Json file improvements : analyse`_
+see also `Json file improvements : analyze`_

 Major points
 ====================================================================================================

 One main .ino file with its .h : IoT_EPS.
-In the header file we can find include and config informations. (to be changed - see project todo list)
+In the header file we can find include and config informations. (to be changed - :ref:`see project todo list<todocreateconfigfile>` )

 A lot of usage of global variables and objects (not very optimal). :ref:`See variables list<refVariableList>`